Governments Stepping In: Taxes, Subsidies And Nudges

 • Fix Market Failures: Sometimes, important goods (like public transport or renewable energy) might be underproduced by the free market.
 Subsidies step in to give these sectors a much-needed push.

-A familiar example would be the grants available for electric vehicle buyers in some European countries.
+IB Economics Real-life Example: The grants available for electric vehicle buyers in some European countries.
 By reducing the upfront cost, these subsidies make it easier for you (and others) to opt for a greener ride.
 It’s a win for your wallet and the planet!
 Check out the Dutch subsidising electric commercial vehicles here

 "When government takes away options, it is bound to make some people worse off, even with intrinsically good intentions behind that government intervention." said Thomas Sowell